Beselinho/Yahtzee/README.md

 ## What is Yahtzee
 For those who don't know Yahtzee is a dice game that involves both luck and strategy.
 The game is played with 5 dices and a scoreboard and the goal is to score the most points given the outcomes from the scoreboard.
 A round of Yahtzee works like this:
 - Roll the dices so you get a starting combination
-- Make actions (you can chose which dice to keep and which to roll)
+- Make actions (you can choose which dice to keep and which to roll)
 - Roll the dices that are not kept
 - Make actions
 - Roll dices